< Browse to Previous Essay | Browse to Next Essay >

 : Printer-Friendly Format

-Margarita López Prentice was the first Latina elected to public office in Washington state.
+Margarita Lopez Prentice was the first woman of Mexican heritage to serve in the state legislature.
 She became a member of the Washington State House of Representatives in 1988.
 A registered nurse, nursing services administrator, and Renton School Board member, Prentice was appointed to the House of Representatives in 1988 from the 11th District (parts of Seattle and Renton) and was elected to the House the same year.
-She won election to the state Senate in 1992, where she has served in Democratic majorities and minorities, and as chair of the powerful, budget-writing Ways & Means Committee.
-She has served on the Gambling Commission and took the lead in creating state gambling laws and regulations.
-She is a Democratic Party National Committeewoman and longtime precinct committee officer.
-Prentice has been a powerful champion of workers' rights, housing for low-income people and immigrant workers, and universal health care.
+She won election to the state Senate in 1992, where she served in Democratic majorities and minorities, and as chair of the powerful, budget-writing Ways & Means Committee.
+She also served on the Gambling Commission and took the lead in creating state gambling laws and regulations.
+She was a Democratic Party National Committeewoman and longtime precinct committee officer.
+During her 24 years in the legislature, Prentice was a powerful champion of workers' rights, housing for low-income people and immigrant workers, and universal health care.

 Margarita López was born in San Bernardino, California, the youngest of five children.
-Her father was Mexican-born, and her Latina mother was born in El Paso, Texas.
+Her father was Mexican-born, and her Mexican American mother was born in El Paso, Texas.

 Her parents split during her junior year, and Prentice moved with her mother to Phoenix.
 Leaving home at age 16, she supported herself by doing housework and childcare through high school and community college.